DominicWest94/MOT_study/README.md

 # Speech Processing - MOT study
 ## A Multiple Object Tracking (MOT) task to manipulate attention during speech processing

-experiment - all scripts and stimuli used during the experiment analysis - the main scripts used for pre-processing and analysis, excluding any toolboxes and plugins

 ### Experiment files
 MOT_generate_locations.m is the script used to generate the movies used in the MOT task.
 MOTmovie.m is the function used by MOT_generate_locations.m to create the movies.